basho/yokozuna/docs/BENCHMARKING.md

 for d in ~/yz-bench/riak-current/dev/dev{1,2,3,4,5}; do $d/bin/riak stop; done
 ```

-Run all thse steps again but this time for the version of
+Run all these steps again but this time for the version of
 Riak/Yokozuna that includes your change.

 ```